From Canva to Affinity: Why This Design Tool Acquisition Sparked User Backlash and Created New Opportunities

 The open source community has answers ready.

 GIMP and Krita, two veteran open source projects, have made remarkable progress in recent years.
-GIMP interface might not be pretty, but its features can handle most photo editing needs - and it is forever free, forever open source.
+GIMP's interface might not be pretty, but its features can handle most photo editing needs - and it is forever free, forever open source.
+Krita has built a powerful reputation in digital painting, with many professional illustrators using it as their primary tool.

 How Should Users Choose?